-Development and evaluation of new models of care for palliative care patients and their caregivers
+Development and evaluation of new models of supportive and palliative care for patients with serious illnesses and their caregivers

-With the ageing population and increasing risk of cancer with increasing age, the number of people being diagnosed and living with cancer will rise.
-Supportive and palliative care aims to improve the quality of life of patients and their families when they are facing serious illnesses such as cancer.
-However, supportive and palliative care is often provided too little, too late.
+Supportive and palliative care aims to improve the quality of life of patients and their families when they are facing serious illnesses such as cancer, end-organ failures, advanced dementia and late frailty.
 The Division of Supportive and Palliative Care (DSPC) seeks to do health services research on developing, evaluating and implementing new models of care that can extend the benefits of supportive and palliative to more patients earlier in their illness trajectory.
 These projects include:

 Accessible Cancer Care to Enable Support for Cancer Survivors (ACCESS)

 This study evaluates a model of supportive care for patients with breast or gynaecological cancers.
 In this model, the distress thermometer is used to screen for high distress and problems that may be contributing to the distress.
 For patients with high distress, a supportive care nurses will make contact, review the problems and address any problems identified.

 Supportive and Palliative Care Review Kit in Locations Everywhere (SPARKLE)